The 5 Biggest Reasons Expert Witnesses Don’t Get Paid

 Have a well-drafted retention contract spelling out retainers, billing, billing rates, and collection before starting your assignment.

-NOTE: SEAK has an Expert Witness Retention Agreement used by thousands of expert witnesses.
+SEAK has created an Expert Witness Retention Agreement which has been purchased by 3,000+ expert witnesses.

 2. Lack of a sufficient retainer